8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 - [1.2, 41.19, 41.19, 46.73]
 ---

-# May 25th, 2022 paycheck
+# May 15th, 2022 paycheck

 {!! dateblock !!}

 {!! data !!}

-Believe I did the final sell-to-but rebalancing in the 401k.
-The current values for all three funds are relatively similar.
-I’m going to shift to roughly even distribution across all three from the contributions made.
+Believe I did the final sell-to-buy rebalancing in the 401k.
+The current values for all three funds are similar.
+I’m going to shift to roughly even distribution across all three from the contributions made after this paycheck.

-## Portfolio balance overall
+The portfolio balance, based on the individual funds (not the same as the allocations used for the list above), is mostly in balance.
+I'm hoping over the next couple of paychecks the percentages will be between somewhere in the middle of the bands and I can see how the Personal Capital grid shakes out.

+Right now it's still about the same as the [previous paycheck](/experiences/finances/paycheck-to-paycheck/20220501/#portfolio-balance-overall).
+A bit heavy on the growth side, and will most likely stay that way by the time I get where I want to be with the percentage-based allocations.
+So, June or July I'll decide whether to introduce the multi-factor fund.

 ## Odd place